funtari76/love-sounds/README.md

 ### Target Audience

- - People looking to learn about sounds quizzes.
+ - People looking to learn about sounds via quizzes.
- - People looking to learn about different types of sounds.
+ - People looking to learn about different types of sound frequencies.

 ### User Requirements and Expectations